Basque

 Three group call in the weeks following the experience, to process what you've learned, clarify next steps, and stay connected to the network.

-People who are seriously considering relocating to rural Spain, or who want to take real, applicable knowledge back to wherever they live.
+People who are seriously considering relocating to the Basque region, or who want to take real, applicable knowledge back to wherever they live.

-People who want to learn with their hands, not just their heads.
+People who want to learn with their hands and their hearts, not just their heads.

 People who understand that building a different life requires building it with others, and that no matter how urgent current events might make things seem, there is deep value in taking the time to do things right.